Welcome to today's edition of the Rush 24-7 podcast.

 The PR move was the three suicides at Club Gitmo.

-Here's a couple of uh lines from the from the story by Lolita Baldor of Al AP.
+Here's a couple of lines from the story by Lolita Baldor of Al AP.

 In the face of growing criticism over the treatment of detainees, Pentagon officials have decided to make public all of the military's interrogation techniques.

-Defense officials who spoke on condition of anonymity because the decision's not public yet on Tuesday the Pentagon had dropped plans to keep some interrogation techniques secret by putting them in a classified section of the military manual.
+Defense officials who spoke on condition of anonymity because the decision is not public yet, said on Tuesday the Pentagon had dropped plans to keep some interrogation techniques secret by putting them in a classified section of the military manual.

-So you look at this and you say this is this is incredible.
+So you look at this and you say, this is incredible.

 This is stupid.